“Praise in public, criticize in private.”

 You forgot to mention Freddie and Jamie!

-Product X couldn’t have been launched if it weren’t for team Y, should you not mention them too?
+Product X couldn’t have been launched if it weren’t for team Y, should you not mention them as well?

 Our product Z also launched, but it’s not mentioned.
 Are we not that much of a big deal?